-We were maxed out on sweets today, so I decided to make a batch of focaccia.
+We were maxed out on sweets today, so I decided to make a batch of basic focaccia.
 I can’t think of any yeast bread that I don’t like, but focaccia is one I really love because it’s different everywhere you go and it’s fun to see how other people make it.
 This version, which I found on Recipezaar, is about as basic as they come, but very good.
 It’s chewy, but has a soft tight crumb and not too many extraneous things like cheese, onions, and sun-dried tomatoes.
 Those things are fine, but I like something a little lighter before a meal and this recipe hit the spot.

 I halved it, “imperialized” some of the metric, and re-wrote it the way I made it.
 I also cut the sage.
 I like sage, but not in focaccia.
 P.S.
 Happy Labor Day!
 I hope you all have big plans.
 I’m going to be here at home baking.

-1 cup warm water, divided use (240 grams)
+- 1 cup warm water, divided use

-2 1/4 teaspoons active dry yeast (1 packedt)
+- 2 1/4 teaspoons active dry yeast (1 packet)

-1/2 tablespoon sugar
+- 1/2 tablespoon sugar

-2 tablespoons chopped fresh rosemary
+- 2 tablespoons chopped fresh rosemary

-2 3/4 cups bread flour (375 grams)
+- 2 3/4 cups bread flour (375 grams)

-1 teaspoon salt (5 ml)
+- 1 teaspoon salt (5 ml)

-coarse sea salt, to sprinkle
+- coarse sea salt, to sprinkle

-- Press the dough into the dish, cover and allow to rise for another 20 minutes.
+- Press the dough into a rectangle of about 16 by 8 directly onto the parchment.
+Cover and allow to rise for another 20 minutes.
 Dimple the dough with your fingers and brush with more oil.
 Sprinkle with the sea salt.